5 Ways to Strengthen Your Immune System

 But here’s what we do know: every part of your body, including your immune system, functions better when we lead a healthy lifestyle, particularly as we age.
 It’s important that we not only protect ourselves from all of the toxins we’re hit with every day, but also that we nourish our bodies with the right foods, supplements, and lifestyle choices, like sleep, exercise, and stress management.

 So let’s get started–here are five ways to strengthen your immune system!

-There are a handful of supplements on the market that can be a great support to your immune system, like probiotics, the good bacteria that supports your immune system, colloidal silver and astragalus root.
+There are a handful of supplements on the market that can be a great support to your immune system.

 Among sleep’s many health benefits, studies have shown that lack of it increases your risk of getting sick–not only getting an infectious disease including the common cold virus, but also reactivation of a past disease, like chicken pox or shingles.
 Lack of sleep can also affect how fast you recover if you do get sick.